jstasiak/scripter/README.md

 COLONEL SMITH smokes a cigarette.
 Looks up as CAPTAIN PARKER approaches.

+CAPTAIN PARKER doesn't look too well.

 	SMITH: So, it's begun.
 	PARKER: Yes, it has.
-	SMITH: I was afraid it'd come to this.
+	SMITH: I was afraid it'd come to this.```
 ```

 TeX output: